 In the South and other warm climates, summer can be murder on a vegetable garden.
 The overwhelming heat slows or even kills the growth of plants that were doing just fine during the late spring.
-But, while Southern gardeners must contend with the heat, they also get the pleasure of being able to grow a fall vegetable garden.
+However, while Southern gardeners must contend with the heat, they also get the pleasure of being able to grow a fall vegetable garden.

 What is a Fall Vegetable Garden?